 In Australia, the 4C will be positioned as a rival to the 163kW Lotus Elise S, although its carbon composite construction, more powerful engine and low production numbers will likely attach a higher price tag to the Alfa.

-Alfa has pegged 4C production at around 2500 units per year, and its production debut is set to occur in Geneva next month.
-An Australian launch is set for early 2014.
+Alfa has pegged 4C production at around 2500 units per year, and an Australian launch is set for early 2014.